You are GOOD enough, SMART enough, FINE enough, and STRONG enough. You don’t need other people to validate you; you are already VALUABLE.

 The floor is yours…

-How has the desire to be accepted by others interfered with your life?
+How has the desire to be accepted by others interfered with your life in the past year?
 What has it stopped you from doing or being?
 How have you coped?
 Leave a comment below and share your insights with us.